dxw/playbook/guides/setting-up-a-new-project.md

 ## Before a project starts

-In most cases, there’s not a very long lead time between winning a piece of work and starting it.
+In most cases, there’s not a long lead time between winning a piece of work and starting it.
 We sometimes have a number of days, rather than weeks, for the team to get everything in place.
 This includes things like contracts, scheduling a team to do the work and making a plan for the first few days.